aldro61/colosse-tutorial/README.md

 ```
 You can install any other package using pip.

-Now, your environment is all set and you are ready to launch an example experiment!
+Now, your environment is all set and you are ready to launch experiments!

 ## Submitting jobs